mateus-s-a/MINI-Oscilloscope/README.md

 ## How It Reacts to Different Types of Sound Dimensions

-The Mini-Oscilloscope is designed to react to various sound dimensions, including individual channels (L and R) and a combination of both (L + R).
+Designed to react to various sound dimensions, including individual channels (L and R) and a combination of both (L + R).
 It adjusts the visualization according to the type of audio input to provide an accurate representation of the waveform.

 ![Different Dimensions of Sound](images/waveshapes.gif)